JdeRobot/RoboticsAcademy/_pages/user_guide.md

 <a name="installation"></a>
 # 1. Installation

-The installation of ROS, Gazebo, etc. has been greatly simplified, as all the required dependencies are already pre-installed in the Robotics-Academy Docker Image (RADI).
+The installation of ROS, Gazebo, etc. has been greatly simplified, as all the required dependencies are already pre-installed in the Robotics Backend (RoboticsBackend).

 ## Minimum System Requirements